SenHuang19/BuildingControlTest/README.md

 The duct static pressure reset is a trim and respond control strategy based on ASHRAE Guideline 36.
 The application uses the zone damper command and the ratio of zone air flow to air flow set point to generate zone air requests.
 If the number of requests exceed the ignored_requests parameter then the duct static pressure set point is increased (updates at reset_frequency minutes).
-If the number of requests is less than or equal to the ignored_requests parameter then the
+If the number of requests is less than or equal to the ignored_requests parameter then the duct static pressure set point is reduced.

 Example configuration file: